 EEO is the concept that every person, regardless of their personal identifying factors - race, color, religion, gender, national origin, age, disability status, sexual orientation, genetic information or complaint status - has the right to fully participate in every aspect of employment and to be afforded all of the same terms, conditions, and privileges of work.
 The EEO Program is the management tool by which the concept of EEO is implemented.

 Any employee or applicant for employment with PHMSA who believes they have been discriminated against may file a complaint of discrimination.
-The procedures for filing a complaint are at the link below.
+The procedures for filing a complaint are at the link above.

 The major goals of PHMSA's Special Emphasis Programs are to eliminate discriminatory policies and practices, and to identify and resolve barriers to full employment of a protected class.
 These programs are to ensure equal representation throughout PHMSA, to address issues critical to increasing productivity, and to increase our diverse workforce.